makerdao/community/governance/polls/templates/Proposal - Add $asset_code as a Collateral Type - $date_MONTH_DD,_YYYY.md

 ## Next Steps

 If this proposal passes, $asset_code ($asset_name) will be included in a future executive vote as the Smart Contracts domain team's schedule allows.
-It is expected that this executive vote will take place within 28 days of this poll passing, absent external factors.
+It is expected that this executive vote will take place within 30 days of this poll passing, absent external factors.

-If this proposal fails to pass, $asset_code ($asset_name) will not be added to the Maker Protocol at this time, with these parameters.
+If this proposal fails to pass, $asset_code ($asset_name) will not be added to the Maker Protocol at this time.

 ---